misawa2048/IOT_Tiny85RotaryEncoderI2C/README.md

 # Tiny85RotaryEncoderI2C
-This program make ATTiny85 to I2C Rotary-Encoder decoder. build this source and burn to Tiny85, it worsk as I2C device. default I2C Address is 0x38. this device decode from 0 to 255 with loop(default).
+This program make ATTiny85 to I2C Rotary-Encoder decoder device. build this source and write to Tiny85, it worsk as I2C device. default I2C Address is 0x38. this device will decode from 0 to 255 with loop(default).

 [How to use]
-1. build this source and write to Tiny85. // Board:Attiny Core
+1. Build this source and write to Tiny85. // Board:Attiny Core
-2. connect Tiny85 and Rotary encoder (EncA,B,Cmn and Btn below).
+2. Connect Tiny85 and Rotary encoder (EncA,B,Common and Button below).
-3. connect Tiny85 and Your Arduino (SCL-SCL,SDA-SDA,Vcc-Vcc and EncCmn-Gnd).
+3. Connect Tiny85 and Your Arduino (SCL-SCL,SDA-SDA,Vcc-Vcc and EncCmn-Gnd).
-4. start connection with   Wire.begin();
+4. Start connection with Wire.begin();

 [PIN]
           ........